Texas Learners Permit

 When apply for a Texas learners permit, the Department of Public safety requires:

-- Proof of identify (Original or certified copy of birth certificate).
+- One proof of identify (Original or certified copy of birth certificate).

 - Proof of Social Security Number.